MicrosoftDocs/customer-insights/ci-docs/data/create-environment.md

 # Create a new environment

-After [your organization purchased a license for Dynamics 365 Customer Insights](paid-license.md), the global administrator of the Microsoft 365 tenant receives an email that invites them to create an environment.

-After the first environment is created, the global administrator of the Microsoft 365 tenant can [add users from their organization as administrators](permissions.md).
-These administrators can then manage users and environments.
+After [your organization purchased a license for Dynamics 365 Customer Insights](paid-license.md), the administrator of the Microsoft 365 tenant receives an email that invites them to create an environment and [add users from their organization as administrators](permissions.md).
+These administrators can then manage users and Customer Insights environments.

 > [!IMPORTANT]
 > In most cases, installing Customer Insights - Data should be done through [Power Platform admin center](../journeys/setup.md).